← Back to blog

 It earns its place as the action-survivors take on spell-crafting.
 For players who love assembling magical synergies and want them in a survivors-like with genuine combat skill, Death Must Die delivers.
 We cover it in our guide to games like Death Must Die.
 The divine-power combinations offer real build depth for the magically inclined.

-Why spell-crafting is so addictive
+Why are spell-crafting roguelites so addictive?

 It is worth understanding why this specific niche hooks people so hard, because it explains what to look for in a good spell-crafting game.
 The appeal is creative ownership.
 In most games, your power comes from choices the developers made, the weapons they designed, the abilities they balanced.
 In a spell-crafting game, your power comes from combinations you discovered, builds you assembled, magic you invented.
 When a spell-crafting build comes together, the achievement feels personal in a way that picking a pre-made loadout never does, because you made it.